Legend has it that Robin Hood was an outlaw living in Sherwood Forest with his ‘Merry Men’ – but did he really exist?

 One well known story about Robin that places him in Whitby, Yorkshire, is about him and Little John having a friendly archery contest.
 Both men were skilled at archery and from the roof of the Monastery they both shot an arrow.
 The arrows fell at Whitby Lathes, more than a mile away.
 Afterwards the fields where the arrows landed were known as Robin Hood’s Close and Little John’s Close.

 Robin became a popular folk hero because of his generosity to the poor and down-trodden peasants, and his hatred of the Sheriff and his verderers who enforced the oppressive forest laws, made him their champion.
 Some chroniclers date his exploits as taking place during the reign of Edward II, but other versions say the king was Richard I, the Lionheart.
+Robin having fought in the Crusades alongside the Lionheart before returning to England to find his lands siezed by the Sheriff.

 All versions of the Robin Hood story give the same account of his death.
 As he grew older and became ill, he went with Little John to Kirklees Priory near Huddersfield, to be treated by his aunt, the Prioress, but a certain Sir Roger de Doncaster persuaded her to murder her nephew and the Prioress slowly bled Robin to death.
 With the last of his strength he blew his horn and Little John came to his aid, but too late.